 Here competitors to the national postal services have neither a voice nor a vote.

-Furthermore, the national postal services have established their own cartel – the International Post Corporation (IPC) – to establish an ecommerce delivery network in which national and cross-border deliveries are bound to each country’s national postal service.
+Furthermore, the national postal services have established their own cartel – the International Post Corporation (IPC) – to shape the future of ecommerce by establishing a delivery network in which national and cross-border deliveries are bound to each country’s national postal service.

 The IPC plans to exclusively manage the data passing between the leading postal services.
 All third parties without the status of a national postal service are excluded.